 Have you ever worked exclusively in one department at work yet longed to gain more experience in another, without having to jump ship completely?
-2018 marked the launch of our RUBY Academy, an in-house training programme that offers employees the chance to diversify their knowledge by completing training modules across different departments in two structured semesters per year.
+2018 marked the launch of our RUBY Academy, an in-house training programme that offers employees the chance to diversify their knowledge by completing training modules across different departments.

 Financial Literacy Training

 Our HQ team is treated (yes, we just said that) to quarterly financial literacy workshops and seminars.
 The benefits are twofold: our staff better understand RUBY’s movements while they develop an understanding of important financial concepts that are essential for success in life, regardless if you own a business, or not.